 With respect to disposition, Joshua's stated preferences fluctuated throughout the course of the hearing.
 At first, he testified that he desired the pre-embryo to "either be destroyed or potentially donated for use by a needy family with both of us giving away our parental rights to it."
 Id. at 458.
-However, he clarified that he had conversations with Jocelyn in which he professed a preference for donation over destruction "to satisfy our religious take on this situation[.]"
+However, he clarified that he had conversations with religious take on this situation[.]"
 Jocelyn I, 250 Md.
-App. at 458.
-Ultimately, Joshua's main goal was that Jocelyn "doesn't have use and we don't have responsibility" and he clarified that if "it comes down to use or destruction, I choose destruction" even if his parental responsibilities could be eliminated.
+App. at 458.Ultimately, Joshua's main goal was that Jocelyn "doesn't have use" and he clarified that if "it comes down to use or destruction, I choose destruction" even if his parental responsibilities could be eliminated.
 Id.
 In a colloquy with the court, Joshua explained as follows: